bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 So how does this look like?
 On our left we have two unique transactions by two individuals and I've highlighted in red the output that likely represents sending funds to a third party or to someone else.
 And on the right, what we do is we just take those inputs and outputs and we merge them into a single transaction.
-Now when we look at this from the outside we have to ask ourselves is it possible to unravel the previous transaction that we, the two sub transactions we merged together.
+Now when we look at this from the outside we have to ask ourselves is it possible to unravel the two sub transactions we merged together.
 So we can start by taking an output like this one here, valued at 50, and we could try to find inputs that exactly match the value of the sum of the outputs.
 So in this case, we try these two and it turns out there's no way we could come up with an output on the right that would match the two inputs on the left.
 And we try again and we find that yes, actually we can break this transaction down into two pieces once again because we see that the bottom two inputs and the bottom two outputs equal exactly 64 and the top two inputs and two outputs exactly equal 33.